Privacy policy of the probefahrtenbutler.com website

 Introduction and overview

-We have prepared this privacy policy (version 30.10.2023-122328430) in order to provide you with information in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679 and applicable national laws to explain which personal data (data for short) we as the controller – and the processors (e.g. providers) we commission – will process in the future and what lawful options you have.
+We have prepared this privacy policy (version 30.10.2023-122328430) to explain to you, in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (data for short) we as the controller – and the processors commissioned by us (e.g. providers) – process, will process in the future and what lawful options you have.

 The terms used are to be understood as gender-neutral.
+In short: We provide you with comprehensive information about the data we process about you.
 Privacy statements usually sound very technical and use legal terminology.
 This privacy policy, on the other hand, is intended to describe the most important things to you as simply and transparently as possible.
 To the extent that it is conducive to transparency, technical terms are explained in a reader-friendly manner, links to further information are provided and graphics are used.
 We thus inform you in clear and simple language that we only process personal data in the course of our business activities if there is a corresponding legal basis.
 This is certainly not possible by making the most concise, unclear and legalistic statements possible, as is often standard practice on the Internet when it comes to data protection.
 I hope you find the following explanations interesting and informative, and perhaps there is one or two pieces of information you did not know.
+If you still have questions, we would like to ask you to contact the responsible office mentioned below or in the imprint, to follow the existing links and to look at further information on third party sites.
+Our contact details can of course also be found in the imprint.

 Scope